garet90/gxa-file-manager/README.md

 # GXa File Manager
-GXa is a simple administration tool that allows you to edit the files on your server remotely.
+GXa is an advanced desktop-like administration tool that allows you to edit the files on your server remotely.
 It is all stored in a single folder for easy installation and use.
 Only one server is required.
 # Installation
 1. Download GXa File Manager from github
 2. Move gxa-file-manager/admin to the root directory of your server